Job Prospects... At a glance

 Shearers are usually employed on a casual basis.
 Their work is concentrated in the shearing season.
 This means that it can be hard to find work during less busy times of the year.

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after completing a Level 4 Certificate in Agriculture, most graduates were either in employment or further study.
-A very small percentage were overseas or receiving a benefit.
-The median salary two years after completion was around $35,000.
+Three years after completing a Level 4 Certificate in Agriculture, most graduates were either in employment or further study.
+The median salary two years after completion was around $49,000.